BecksLab/EcologicalNetworksDynamics.jl/README.md

 ```

 To check that the package installation went well,
-create a simple food web with:
+create a simple food web with

 ```julia
 using EcologicalNetworksDynamics